renanvzd/renanvzd/README.md

 <!-- Description -->
 ## <div align="center">Hi, welcome to my Github!</div>
 <div align="justify">
-<p>I'm a brazilian Frontend Developer who lives in Cork, Ireland.</p>
+<p>I'm a Brazilian Frontend Developer currently residing in Cork, Ireland.</p>
-<p>I worked as a Business Analyst for a Brazilian Bank over eight years.</p>
+<p>👨‍💼 With over eight years of experience as a Business Analyst for a prominent Brazilian Bank, I bring a unique perspective to web development.</p>

-<p>I started my Associate Degree in Programming in 2018 due to my decision to become a web developer.
-From that moment on, I finished this degree and have been building projects, doing freelance jobs, and studying to improve my hard skills, especially Typescript, ReactJS, JavaScript, HTML, CSS, SASS, Node, and Git.</p>
+<p>🎓 In 2018, I made the decision to transition into the world of web development and embarked on my Associate Degree in Programming.
+Since then, I've completed the degree and have been actively building projects, taking on freelance assignments, and continuously enhancing my hard skills.
+My focus has been on mastering technologies such as TypeScript, ReactJS, JavaScript, HTML, CSS, SASS, Node, and Git.</p>

-<p>I left my job in Brazil as a Frontend because I want a career that can provide progression globally and new challenges where I can reach the next level in my career.</p>

- <p> I’m always interested in hearing suggestions, so feel free to contact me if you’d like to talk.</p>
+<p>🌍 Seeking a career that offers global progression and fresh challenges, I made the leap and left my Frontend position in Brazil.
+I am now eager to take my skills to the next level and embark on new opportunities.</p>

+<p>💼 I'm open to collaborations and always keen on receiving suggestions.
+If you'd like to connect and chat, feel free to reach out!</p>

+<p>Looking forward to connecting and creating exciting web solutions together!</p>

 <br>